With Those We Love Alive

-With Those We Love Alive is a Twine interactive fiction game written by Porpentine.
-It was released on October 1, 2014 in both English and Hungarian.
-The musical score was composed by Brenda Neotenomie.
+With Those We Love Alive is an interactive fiction video game written by Porpentine Charity Heartscape and scored Brenda Neotenomie.
+It was released in October 2014, and has versions in both English and Hungarian.

 Gameplay

 The game was created using Twine.
 It uses pink text to navigate through the story and purple text to change a word within a particular node of the story.
 Readers put in information at the start of the story, which will change the text slightly.

 During certain points of the story, the player is asked to draw sigils on their skin.
 By the end of the game, the reader is left with a representation of their choices on their own body.

+Setting

+With Those We Love Alive takes place in a surreal world depicted through vivid and often grotesque imagery.
+Its society is highly restrictive, with the protagonist expected to obey authority and given little opportunity to escape.

 Plot

-With Those We Love Alive takes place in a world that is both repugnant and beautiful with colorful language describing the twisted landscape and events of the world.
-It takes place in a restrictive society that gives you no choice but to obey and nowhere to escape.
-The story begins with the Skull Empress guiding you to her palace to craft many artifacts for her, but between main events, you are allowed to explore the palace and surrounding areas to be greeted with vivid descriptions of this fantasy world.
-The descriptions of these locations start becoming repetitive after subsequent visits leading some players to continually sleep to advance to the next errand the Skull Empress would have you complete.
+The story begins with the Skull Empress guiding the player to her palace to craft many artifacts for her, but between main events, the player is allowed to explore the palace and surrounding areas to be greeted with vivid descriptions of this fantasy world.
+The descriptions of these locations start becoming repetitive after subsequent visits, requiring players to sleep to advance to the Skull Empress’ next errand.

-Adding to an overall sense of dread, "dead people" start to appear in random locations conveyed through blunt text, alluding to the fact that death is common or an expected aspect of day to day life.
-These aforementioned dead people are only ever acknowledged by the main character which may allude to the fact they are hallucinations, but whether or not they actually are is left uncertain.
+“Dead people" start to appear in random locations conveyed through blunt text, alluding to the fact that death is common or an expected aspect of day to day life.
+These dead people are only ever acknowledged by the player, suggesting they may be hallucinations.
 The culmination of the story explores resistance against the oppressive and escape into a future controlled by yourself, however uncertain.
 After your childhood friend arrives at the palace, you flee together with their future left uncertain.